-1. The right to inspect and review the student's education records within 45 days of the day the school receives a request for access.

-Parents or eligible students should submit to the school principal a written request that identifies the record(s) they wish to inspect.
+- 1. The right to inspect and review the student's education records within 45 days of the day the school receives a request for access. - Parents or eligible students should submit to the school principal a written request that identifies the record(s) they wish to inspect.
 The principal will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.
 Whenever parental consent is required for the inspection and/or release of a student's educational records or for the release of directory information, either parent may provide such consent unless stipulated otherwise by court order.
-If the student is under the guardianship of an institution, the Superintendent shall appoint a person who has no conflicting interest to provide such written consent.

-2. The right to request the amendment of the student's education records that the parent or eligible student believes is inaccurate.
+If the student is under the guardianship of an institution, the Superintendent shall appoint a person who has no conflicting interest to provide such written consent. - 2.
+The right to request the amendment of the student's education records that the parent or eligible student believes is inaccurate.

 Parents or eligible students may ask the school to amend a record that they believe in inaccurate.
 They should write the school principal, clearly identify the part of the record they want changed, and specify why it is inaccurate.
 If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and advise them of their right student, the school will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.
+Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.